-For ease, we’ll break this down by seating plan type.
-There are three commonly used types of seating plans:
+In this article, we'll break things down by seating plan type.
+There are three types of seating plans available in Spektrix:

 - Reserved, which can contain multiple Price Bands and allow customers to choose the exact seats they’d like to sit in